 As part of the service we provide, we need to gather and process personal information about individuals for core business purposes, such as accounting, staff administration and marketing.
 Individuals can include customers, suppliers, contractors, business contacts, employees and other people the organisation has a relationship with, or may need to contact.

-This policy explains how personal data is collected, stored, and handled in order for us to comply with our own organisation’s privacy and data protection standards – and to adhere to the European Union’s General Data Protection Regulation, which becomes law on 25 May 2018.
+This policy explains how personal data is collected, stored, and handled in order for us to comply with our own organisation’s privacy and data protection standards, while adhering to the European Union’s General Data Protection Regulation, which became law across the EU, including the UK on May 25th 2018.

 * Complies with data protection laws and follows good practice.